Overview

 Azathioprine can interact with other medicines.

-Before you start taking azathioprine, please let your doctor know about all the medicines you take.
-This should include anything prescribed for you and any medicines you buy from a shop or pharmacy (including herbal and homeopathic).
+Before you start taking azathioprine, you should let your doctor know about all the medicines you take.
+This includes anything prescribed for you, and any medicines you buy from a shop or pharmacy (including herbal and homeopathic remedies).

-When you have started treatment, you should always check with your doctor or pharmacist before starting any new medicines.
+While you are taking azathioprine, you should always check with your doctor or pharmacist before starting any new medicines.

-A medicine used for the treatment of gout, called allopurinol, interacts with azathioprine so they should not usually be taken together.
-However, in some cases allopurinol will deliberately be prescribed by your specialist team, to be used with a low dose of azathioprine, if you are experiencing lots of side effects or abnormal blood tests with azathioprine.
+A medicine called allopurinol, used to treat gout, interacts with azathioprine so they should not usually be taken together.
+However, in some cases allopurinol will deliberately be prescribed by your specialist team, with a low dose of azathioprine, if you have lots of side effects or abnormal blood tests with azathioprine.

 Other medicines such as co-trimoxazole, trimethoprim and warfarin can also interact with azathioprine.